-1.126 The relatively high amount of development proposed through the spatial strategy (Policy SP2) and the housing delivery policies (H1 and H3) carries a high risk of some detrimental effects in terms of designated biodiversity and geodiversity sites and wider ecological networks in the District.
+1.75 The The relatively large amount of development proposed through the spatial strategy (Policy SP2) and the housing delivery policies (H1 and H3) is inevitably likely to have some detrimental effects in terms of designated biodiversity and geodiversity sites and wider ecological networks in the District.

 Where development occurs on greenfield sites it is likely that some presently undisturbed habitats may be lost or experience fragmentation or pressures from new human activities in the area.
 It is, however, recognised that brownfield sites can still harbour valuable biodiversity, and furthermore that intensively cultivated greenfield sites may have limited ecological value.

-1.127 The effects of new development on Winchester District's biodiversity and geodiversity are uncertain to some extent until detailed proposals for sites come forward later in the planning process.
-The draft Local Plan includes policies against which development proposals will be decided and are likely to help mitigate adverse effects and to bring about some enhancements to the District's ecological networks.
-While the level of development set out under Policy SP2 carries a high risk of some detrimental effects on biodiversity, the development principles also set out under this policy require development to maintain and enhance the importance of environmental assets.
-The design-related policies set out in the plan are also expected to help benefit biodiversity, for example by requiring through Policy D1 that development is connected to the green/blue infrastructure network and is supported by a landscape framework that improves local biodiversity.
+1.76 The effects of new development on Winchester District's biodiversity and geodiversity are uncertain to some extent until detailed proposals for sites come forward later in the planning process.
+The Local Plan includes policies against which development proposals will be decided upon and are likely to help mitigate adverse effects and to bring about some enhancements to the District's ecological networks.
+While the level of development set out under Policy SP2 is inevitably likely to have some detrimental effects on biodiversity, the development principles also set out under this policy require development to maintain and enhance the importance of the environmental assets.
+The designrelated policies set out in the plan are also expected to help benefit biodiversity, for example by requiring through Policy D1 that development is connected to the green/blue infrastructure network and is supported by a landscape framework that improves local biodiversity.
 The plan also includes a number of policies that directly relate to protecting biodiversity and the natural environment.
-The overarching approach to protecting and enhancing biodiversity assets and the wider natural environment is set out under Policy NE1 which requires that developments avoid harm to key species and nationally and locally designated sites while also protecting the air and water environments.
-The approach to achieving a more connected and multifunctional network of green and blue infrastructure is set out under Policy NE4, while Policy NE5 includes the approach to achieve a minimum of 10% biodiversity net gain at developments.
-Policy NE4 in particular will support the achievement of development that meets the requirements of the Environment Act 2021 which provides the national policy direction for biodiversity net gain.
+The overarching approach to protecting and enhancing biodiversity assets and the wider natural environment is set out under Policy NE1 which requires that developments avoid harm to key species and internationally, nationally and locally designated sites while also protecting the air and water environments.
+The approach to achieving a more connected and multifunctional network of green and blue infrastructure is set out under Policy NE4, while Policy NE5 includes the approach to achieve a minimum of 10% biodiversity net gain at developments in accordance with the Environment Act 2021.

-1.128 Other policies that will be of importance in terms of supporting existing habitats and species in Winchester District include Policies NE7, NE8, NE9, NE10 and NE11.
-These policies are drafted to help protect important, undeveloped gaps between settlements, the special purposes of the South Downs National Park, as well as the existing network of open spaces in Winchester District while requiring that new open spaces are delivered to support new development in the plan area.
-Policy NE16 is also included to help protect the integrity of the Solent SAC and the River Itchen SAC with particular consideration to be given to the issue of nutrient neutrality, given the sensitivities of these sites to this issue.
-However, at this stage the HRA work undertaken for the Winchester District (Regulation 18) Local Plan [See reference 1] was not able to rule out adverse effects on European sites in relation to physical damage and loss of habitat, non-physical disturbance, air pollution, changes in water quantity and quality relating to abstraction from the River Itchen and recreation pressure and urban edge effects.
-The HRA contains recommendations for the policies in the Local Plan to address these potential adverse effects.
-In all, the plan sets out strong requirements for the conservation and enhancement of the natural environment (including in relation to the achievement of 10% biodiversity net gain at new developments), however, these benefits must be considered alongside the potential for adverse effects on European sites and other biodiversity assets in the District and its surroundings.
+1.77 Other policies that will be of importance in terms of support existing habitats and species in Winchester District include Policies NE7, NE8, NE9, NE10 and NE11.
+These policies are drafted to help protect important gaps undeveloped between settlements, the special purposes of the South Downs National Park as well as the existing network of open spaces in Winchester District while requiring that new open spaces are delivered to support new development in the plan area.
+Policy NE16 is included in the plan specifically to help protect the integrity of the Solent SAC and the River Itchen SAC with particular consideration to be given to the issue of nutrient neutral given the sensitivities of these sites to the issue of water quality.